KarrLab/intro_to_wc_modeling/docs/tutorials/linux/building_linux_containers.rst

 #.
 Create an account at `Docker Hub <https://hub.docker.com>`_
 #.
 Login into `https://hub.docker.com <https://hub.docker.com>`_
 #.
 Click on the "Create Repository" button
 #.
-Follow the on screen instructions
+Follow the on-screen instructions
 #.
 Use the docker command line utility to log into Docker Hub::

     docker login